Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Rebecca Carpenter about 3 years ago
+Rebecca Carpenter over 3 years ago

 I oppose the expansion of this charter school.
 I am a parent of a student at Manzanita SEED in Fruitvale.
 Instead of supporting the expansion of another charter school in our neighborhood, please support our current and existing public schools that work so hard to support our students and families.